Hartecky/SNP-exons-introns/README.md

 # SNP-exons-introns
 Research of SNP frequency in initial exons compared to the rest of exons presents in a gene.

-Examined on *Arabidopsis thaliana* genome divided for each chromosome.
+Examined on *Arabidopsis thaliana* genome, divided by each chromosome.

-Technologies:
+## Technologies:
 - R
 - Bash
 - Awk